Angular-time evolution for the Affleck-Kennedy-Lieb-Tasaki chain and its edge-state dynamics: Angular-time Correlations

 \section{Angular-time Correlations}

 On the basis of the setup in Sec. \ref{Sec2}, we discuss the angular-time evolution for the AKLT chain.
-The term ``angular time" was originally introduced to the angular variable of the Rindler coordinate for the 1+1 dimensional quantum field theory, where an infinitesimal shift along the ``angular time" direction is generated by the Lorentz boost operator ${\cal K}$. \cite{Rindler1966, Fulling1973, Brazinikov1998} Moreover, the reduced density matrix for the half-infinite bipartitioning can be written as $\rho \propto \exp(- {\rm const}\, {\cal K} )$, which implies that the entanglement Hamiltonian plays the role of the generator of the angular time evolution.
-Then, the Unruh-DeWitt detector may capture the entanglement spectrum for the bipartitioned vacuum state through the angular-time correlation function along the trajectory of an accelerating observer.\cite{Unruh1976,DeWitt, Birrell,Brout,RMP_Unruh} For the XXZ chain, recently, it was also demonstrated that the angular time evolution was defined by the entanglement Hamiltonian corresponding to the lattice Lorentz boost operator \cite{Sogo1983, Thacker1986} and the angular-time spin correlations may capture the entanglement spectrum for the bipartitioned ground state.\cite{Okunishi2019} Here, it should be noted that the entanglement Hamiltonian for quantum spin systems is also explored in the context of the discretized version of the Bisognano-Wichmann theorem.\cite{Dalmonte2018,Guidici2018, BW1975}
+The term ``angular time" was originally introduced to the angular variable of the Rindler coordinate for 1+1 dimensional quantum field theories, which corresponds to the proper time of an accelerating observer in the Unruh effect.
+An essential point is that an infinitesimal shift along the ``angular time" direction is generated by the Lorentz boost operator ${\cal K}$ \cite{Rindler1966, Fulling1973, Brazinikov1998}, with which the reduced density matrix for the half-infinite bipartitioning is also written as $\rho \propto \exp(- {\rm const}\, {\cal K} )$.
+In other words, ${\cal K}$ plays both the roles of the generator of the angular time evolution and the entanglement Hamiltonian.
+Then, the Unruh-DeWitt detector captures the entanglement spectrum for the bipartitioned vacuum state through the angular-time correlation function, where the Bogoliubov transformation diagonalizing the angular-time evolution operator or equivalently the entanglement Hamiltonian relates particles observed by the accelerating observer to those in the usual Minkowski space-time.\cite{Unruh1976,DeWitt, Birrell,Brout,RMP_Unruh}

+For the XXZ chain, recently, a quantum-spin-system version of the angular-time evolution was introduced as a parameter time evolution based on the lattice Lorentz boost operator\cite{Sogo1983, Thacker1986} equivalent to the entanglement Hamiltonian, where the angular-time spin correlations were investigated numerically with the use of the density matrix renormalization group.\cite{Okunishi2019} However, the relation between the angular-time evolution of spins and its real-time spin dynamics has not been clarified yet, because the quantum-spin-chain counterpart of the Bogoliubov transformation in the original Unruh effect is not obtained analytically even for the XXZ chain.
+Here, it should be noted that the entanglement Hamiltonian for quantum spin systems is also explored recently in the context of the discretized version of the Bisognano-Wichmann theorem.\cite{Dalmonte2018,Guidici2018, BW1975}

-The above observation for the integrable system provides an essential perspective on general quantum spin systems; Although the lattice Lorentz boost operator is not available in general, we can directly define the angular-time evolution
+Now we discuss a generalization of the angular-time evolution for the AKLT chain.
+An essential observation is the above-mentioned role of the entanglement Hamiltonian; Although the lattice Lorentz boost operator is not available in general, we can directly define the angular-time evolution

 in terms of the entanglement Hamiltonian that is well defined as